FloWambui/QuizBoard/README.md

 * An access to the Internet

 ## Technology Used
-* HTNL - which was used to build the structure of the pages.
+* HTML - which was used to build the structure of the pages.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - which was used to style the web pages.

+* JavaScript - which was used to make the webpage dynamic.

 ## Reference
 * Tutorials Point